The first computing devices and machines. Calculating machine

 Generations:

-Around 1820, Charles Xavier Thomas created the first successful, mass-produced mechanical calculator, the Thomas Arithmometer, which could add, subtract, multiply, and divide.
-Basically, it was based on the work of Leibniz.
-Mechanical calculators counting decimal numbers were used until the 1970s.
-Leibniz also described the binary number system, the central ingredient in all modern computers.
-However, until the 1940s, many subsequent designs (including Charles Babbage's machines and even the 1945 ENIAC) were based on a more difficult to implement decimal system.
+Around 1820, Charles Xavier Thomas created the first successful, mass-produced mechanical calculator, the Thomas Arithmometer, which could add, subtract, multiply and divide.
+It was mainly based on the work of Leibniz.
+Mechanical calculators that count decimal numbers were used until the 1970s.
+Leibniz also described the binary number system, the central ingredient of all modern computers.
+However, until the 1940s, many subsequent developments (including Charles Babbage's machines and even the 1945 ENIAC) were based on a more difficult-to-implement decimal system.

-In 1801, Joseph Marie Jacquard developed a loom in which the pattern to be embroidered was determined by punched cards.
-A series of cards could be changed, and changing the pattern did not require changes in the mechanics of the machine.
+In 1801, Joseph Marie Jacquard developed a loom in which the embroidered pattern was determined by punched cards.
+The series of cards could be replaced, and changing the pattern did not require changes in the mechanics of the machine.
 This was an important milestone in the history of programming.
-In 1838, Charles Babbage moved from developing the Difference Engine to designing a more complex Analytical Engine, the programming principles of which are directly traceable to Jaccard's punched cards.
-In 1890, the U.S. Census Bureau used punched cards and sorting mechanisms developed by Herman Hollerith to process a stream of Constitutionally mandated decennial census data.
+In 1838, Charles Babbage moved from developing the Difference Engine to designing a more complex Analytical Engine, the programming principles of which directly traced back to Jaccard's punched cards.
+In 1890, the US Census Bureau used punch cards and sorting mechanisms developed by Herman Hollerith to process the flood of decennial census data mandated by the Constitution.
 Hollerith's company eventually became the core of IBM.
-This corporation has developed punched card technology into a powerful tool for business data processing and has released an extensive line of specialized recording equipment.
+This corporation developed punched card technology into a powerful tool for business data processing and produced an extensive line of specialized data recording equipment.
 By 1950, IBM technology had become ubiquitous in industry and government.
-Many computer solutions used punched cards until (and after) the late 1970s.
+Many computer solutions used punch cards before (and after) the late 1970s.

 1835-1900s: First programmable machines

 In 1835, Charles Babbage described his Analytical Engine.
-It was a general purpose computer design, using punched cards as the input medium and program, and a steam engine as the power source.
+It was a general purpose computer design, using punched cards as input data and program storage, and a steam engine as the power source.
 One of the key ideas was the use of gears to perform mathematical functions.
-Following in Babbage's footsteps, though unaware of his earlier work, was Percy Ludgate, an accountant from Dublin [Ireland].
+Following in Babbage's footsteps, although unaware of his earlier work, was Percy Ludgate, an accountant from Dublin [Ireland].
 He independently designed a programmable mechanical computer, which he described in a paper published in 1909.

 1930s - 1960s: desktop calculators

-In 1948, the Curta appeared, a small mechanical calculator that could be held in one hand.
-In the 1950s - 1960s, several brands of such devices appeared on the Western market.
+In 1948, Curta appeared, a small mechanical calculator that could be held in one hand.
+In the 1950s and 1960s, several brands of similar devices appeared on the Western market.
 The first fully electronic desktop calculator was the British ANITA Mk.
-VII, which used a Nixie tube display and 177 miniature thyratron tubes.
+VII, which used a "Nixie" tube display and 177 miniature thyratron tubes.
 In June 1963, Friden introduced the EC-130 with four functions.
-It was entirely transistorized, had 13-digit resolution on a 5-inch cathode ray tube, and was marketed by the company for $2,200 in calculators.
+It was entirely transistorized, had 13-digit resolution on a 5-inch cathode ray tube, and was marketed by the company at $2,200 for the calculator market.
 Square root and inverse functions have been added to the EC 132 model.
-In 1965, Wang Laboratories produced the LOCI-2, a 10-digit transistor desktop calculator that used a Nixie tube display and could calculate logarithms.
+In 1965, Wang Laboratories produced the LOCI-2, a 10-digit transistorized desktop calculator that used a Nixie tube display and could calculate logarithms.

-The advent of analog computers in the prewar years
+The emergence of analog computers in the pre-war years

-Differential Analyzer, Cambridge, 1938 Before the Second World War, mechanical and electrical analog computers were considered the most modern machines, and many believed that this was the future of computing.
-Analog computers took advantage of the fact that the mathematical properties of small-scale phenomena - wheel positions or electrical voltage and current - are similar to those of other physical phenomena, such as ballistic trajectories, inertia, resonance, energy transfer, moment of inertia, etc. They modeled these and other physical phenomena with the values of electrical voltage and current.
+Differential Analyzer, Cambridge, 1938 Before World War II, mechanical and electrical analogue computers were considered the most advanced machines and were widely believed to be the future of computing.
+Analog computers took advantage of the fact that the mathematics of small-scale phenomena—wheel positions or electrical voltage and current—are similar to the mathematics of other physical phenomena, such as ballistic trajectories, inertia, resonance, energy transfer, moment of inertia, etc. They modeled these and other physical phenomena with values of electrical voltage and current.

 The first electromechanical digital computers

-Konrad Zuse's Z-series In 1936, while working in isolation in Nazi Germany, Konrad Zuse began work on his first Z-series computer with memory and (still limited) programming capability.
-Created mainly on a mechanical basis, but already on the basis of binary logic, the Z1 model, completed in 1938, did not work reliably enough, due to insufficient accuracy in the execution of its constituent parts.
+Konrad Zuse's Z-series In 1936, while working in isolation in Nazi Germany, Konrad Zuse began work on his first Z-series computer, which had memory and (still limited) programmability.
+Created mainly on a mechanical basis, but based on binary logic, the Z1 model, completed in 1938, never worked reliably enough due to insufficient precision in the execution of its component parts.
 Zuse's next car, the Z3, was completed in 1941.
 It was built on telephone relays and worked quite satisfactorily.
-Thus, Z3 became the first working computer controlled by the program.
-In many ways, the Z3 was similar to today's machines, introducing a number of innovations such as floating point arithmetic for the first time.
-Replacing the hard-to-implement decimal system with a binary system made Zuse's machines simpler and, therefore, more reliable; this is thought to be one of the reasons why Zuse succeeded where Babbage failed.
+Thus, the Z3 became the first working computer controlled by a program.
+In many ways, the Z3 was similar to modern machines, pioneering a number of innovations such as floating point arithmetic.
+Replacing the difficult-to-implement decimal system with a binary one made Zuse machines simpler and, therefore, more reliable; this is thought to be one of the reasons that Zuse succeeded where Babbage failed.
 Programs for the Z3 were stored on perforated film.
-There were no conditional jumps, but in the 1990s the Z3 was theoretically proven to be a general purpose computer (ignoring limits on physical memory size).
-In two 1936 patents, Konrad Zuse mentioned that machine instructions could be stored in the same memory as data - thus foreshadowing what later became known as the von Neumann architecture and was only first implemented in 1949 at the British EDSAC.
+There were no conditional branches, but in the 1990s the Z3 was theoretically proven to be a general purpose computer (if you ignore physical memory size limitations).
+In two 1936 patents, Konrad Zuse mentioned that machine instructions could be stored in the same memory as data - thus anticipating what later became known as the von Neumann architecture and was first implemented only in 1949 by the British EDSAC.

 British "Colossus"

-The British Colossus was used to break German ciphers during World War II.
-"Colossus" became the first fully electronic computing device.
+The British Colossus was used to break German codes during World War II.
+Colossus was the first fully electronic computing device.
 It used a large number of vacuum tubes, information was entered from punched tape.
-The Colossus could be configured to perform various Boolean logic operations, but it was not a Turing-complete machine.
+Colossus could be configured to perform various Boolean logic operations, but it was not a Turing complete machine.
 In addition to the Colossus Mk I, nine more Mk II models were built.
 Information about the existence of this machine was kept secret until the 1970s.
 Winston Churchill personally signed the order to destroy the machine into pieces no larger than the size of a human hand.
-Due to its secrecy, Colossus is not mentioned in many writings on the history of computers.
+Because of its secrecy, Colossus is not mentioned in many works on the history of computers.

 Memory on ferrite cores.
 Each core is one bit.
-The first working machine with von Neumann architecture was the Manchester "Baby" - Small-Scale Experimental Machine (Small Experimental Machine), created at the University of Manchester in 1948; it was followed in 1949 by the Manchester Mark I computer, which was already a complete system, with Williams tubes and a magnetic drum for memory, and index registers.
-Another contender for the title of "first digital stored program computer" was the EDSAC, designed and built at the University of Cambridge.
-Launched less than a year after "Baby", it could already be used to solve real problems.
-In fact, EDSAC was created based on the architecture of the EDVAC computer, the successor to ENIAC.
+The first working machine with von Neumann architecture was the Manchester “Baby” - Small-Scale Experimental Machine, created at the University of Manchester in 1948; it was followed in 1949 by the Manchester Mark I computer, which was already a complete system, with Williams tubes and a magnetic drum as memory, as well as index registers.
+Another contender for the title of “first digital stored program computer” was EDSAC, designed and constructed at the University of Cambridge.
+Launched less than a year after Baby, it could already be used to solve real problems.
+In fact, EDSAC was created based on the architecture of the EDVAC computer, the successor of ENIAC.
 Unlike ENIAC, which used parallel processing, EDVAC had a single processing unit.
-This solution was simpler and more reliable, so this option became the first implemented after each next wave of miniaturization.
-Many consider the Manchester Mark I / EDSAC / EDVAC to be the "Eves" from which almost all modern computers derive their architecture.
+This solution was simpler and more reliable, so this option became the first implemented after each successive wave of miniaturization.
+Many believe that the Manchester Mark I / EDSAC / EDVAC became the “Evas” from which almost all modern computers derive their architecture.

-The first universal programmable computer in continental Europe was created by a team of scientists led by Sergey Alekseevich Lebedev from the Kyiv Institute of Electrical Engineering of the USSR, Ukraine.
-The MESM (Small Electronic Computing Machine) computer was launched in 1950.
+The first universal programmable computer in continental Europe was created by a team of scientists led by Sergei Alekseevich Lebedev from the Kyiv Institute of Electrical Engineering of the USSR, Ukraine.
+The MESM (Small Electronic Computing Machine) computer went into operation in 1950.
 It contained about 6,000 vacuum tubes and consumed 15 kW.
-The machine could perform about 3000 operations per second.
-Another machine of the time was the Australian CSIRAC, which completed its first test program in 1949.
+The machine could perform about 3,000 operations per second.
+Another machine of the time was the Australian CSIRAC, which carried out its first test program in 1949.

-In October 1947, the directors of Lyons & Company, a British company that owns a chain of shops and restaurants, decided to take an active part in the development of commercial computer development.
-The LEO I computer began operating in 1951 and was the first in the world to be used regularly for routine office work.
+In October 1947, the directors of Lyons & Company, a British company that owned a chain of shops and restaurants, decided to become actively involved in the development of commercial computer development.
+The LEO I computer went live in 1951 and was the first computer in the world to be regularly used for routine office work.

-The University of Manchester machine became the prototype for the Ferranti Mark I. The first such machine was delivered to the university in February 1951, and at least nine others were sold between 1951 and 1957.
+The Manchester University machine became the prototype for the Ferranti Mark I. The first such machine was delivered to the university in February 1951, and at least nine others were sold between 1951 and 1957.

-In June 1951 UNIVAC 1 was installed by the US Census Bureau.
-The machine was developed by Remington Rand, who eventually sold 46 of these machines for over $1 million each.
-UNIVAC was the first mass-produced computer; all his predecessors were made in a single copy.
-The computer consisted of 5200 vacuum tubes, and consumed 125 kW of energy.
-Mercury delay lines were used, storing 1000 words of memory, each with 11 decimal digits plus a sign (72-bit words).
-Unlike IBM machines, which were equipped with punched card input, UNIVAC used 1930s-style metalized magnetic tape input, which ensured compatibility with some existing commercial systems data storage.
-Other computers of the time used high-speed punched tape input and input/output using more modern magnetic tapes.
+In June 1951, UNIVAC 1 was installed by the US Census Bureau.
+The machine was developed by Remington Rand, which eventually sold 46 of the machines for more than $1 million each.
+UNIVAC was the first mass-produced computer; all its predecessors were produced in a single copy.
+The computer consisted of 5200 vacuum tubes and consumed 125 kW of energy.
+Mercury delay lines were used, storing 1000 words of memory, each with 11 decimal digits plus sign (72-bit words).
+Unlike IBM machines equipped with punch card input, the UNIVAC used 1930s-style metallized magnetic tape input, providing compatibility with some existing commercial systems data storage.
+Other computers of the time used high-speed punched tape input and I/O using more modern magnetic tapes.

-The first Soviet serial computer was the Strela, produced since 1953 at the Moscow plant of calculating and analytical machines.
-"Arrow" belongs to the class of large universal computers (Mainframe) with a three-address command system.
+The first Soviet serial computer was the Strela, produced since 1953 at the Moscow Factory of Computing and Analytical Machines.
+“Strela” belongs to the class of large universal computers (Mainframe) with a three-address command system.
 The computer had a speed of 2000-3000 operations per second.
-Two magnetic tape drives with a capacity of 200,000 words were used as external memory, the amount of RAM was 2048 cells of 43 bits each.
-The computer consisted of 6200 lamps, 60,000 semiconductor diodes and consumed 150 kW of power.
+Two magnetic tape drives with a capacity of 200,000 words were used as external memory; the RAM capacity was 2048 cells of 43 bits each.
+The computer consisted of 6,200 lamps, 60,000 semiconductor diodes and consumed 150 kW of energy.

-In 1955, Maurice Wilks invents microprogramming, a principle that was later widely used in the microprocessors of a wide variety of computers.
-Microprogramming allows you to define or extend the basic set of instructions using firmware (called microprogram or firmware).
+In 1955, Maurice Wilkes invented microprogramming, a principle that was later widely used in the microprocessors of a wide variety of computers.
+Microprogramming allows you to define or extend a basic set of commands using built-in programs (called microprogram or firmware).

 In 1956, IBM first sold a device for storing information on magnetic disks - RAMAC (Random Access Method of Accounting and Control).
-It uses 50 metal discs, 24 inches in diameter, with 100 tracks on each side.
+It uses 50 metal disks with a diameter of 24 inches, with 100 tracks on each side.
 The device stored up to 5 MB of data and cost $10,000 per MB.
 (In 2006, similar storage devices - hard drives - cost about $0.001 per MB.)

 1950s - early 1960s: second generation

 The next major step in the history of computer technology was the invention of the transistor in 1947.
 They have become a replacement for fragile and energy-intensive lamps.
-Transistorized computers are commonly referred to as the "second generation" that dominated the 1950s and early 1960s.
-Thanks to transistors and printed circuit boards, a significant reduction in the size and volume of power consumption, as well as an increase in reliability, has been achieved.
-For example, the transistorized IBM 1620, which replaced the lamp-based IBM 650, was about the size of an office desk.
-However, second-generation computers were still quite expensive and therefore only used by universities, governments, and large corporations.
+Transistorized computers are usually referred to as the "second generation" that dominated the 1950s and early 1960s.
+Thanks to transistors and printed circuit boards, a significant reduction in size and energy consumption, as well as increased reliability, was achieved.
+For example, the transistor-powered IBM 1620, which replaced the tube-based IBM 650, was the size of an office desk.
+However, second generation computers were still quite expensive and therefore were only used by universities, governments, and large corporations.

-Second generation computers usually consisted of a large number of printed circuit boards, each containing one to four logic gates or flip-flops.
-In particular, the IBM Standard Modular System defined the standard for such boards and their connection connectors.
-In 1959, based on transistors, IBM released the IBM 7090 mainframe and the IBM 1401 middle class machine. more than 100 thousand copies of this machine were produced.
-It used 4,000 characters of memory (later increased to 16,000 characters).
-Many aspects of this project were based on a desire to replace punched card machines, which were widely used from the 1920s until the early 1970s.
-In 1960, IBM released the transistorized IBM 1620, initially only punched tape, but soon upgraded to punched cards.
-The model became popular as a scientific computer, about 2000 copies were produced.
-The machine used magnetic core memory up to 60,000 decimal digits.
+Second-generation computers typically consisted of a large number of printed circuit boards, each containing one to four logic gates or flip-flops.
+In particular, the IBM Standard Modular System defined the standard for such boards and connection connectors for them.
+In 1959, based on transistors, IBM released the IBM 7090 mainframe and the IBM 1401 mid-range machine.
+The latter used punch card input and became the most popular general-purpose computer of the time: in the period 1960-1964.
+More than 100 thousand copies of this car were produced.
+It used a 4,000-character memory (later increased to 16,000 characters).
+Many aspects of this project were based on the desire to replace punched card machines, which were widely used from the 1920s until the early 1970s.
+In 1960, IBM released the transistorized IBM 1620, initially a punched-tape machine only, but soon upgraded to punched cards.
+The model became popular as a scientific computer, with about 2,000 copies produced.
+The machine used magnetic core memory with a capacity of up to 60,000 decimal digits.

 Also in 1960, DEC released its first model, the PDP-1, intended for use by technical personnel in laboratories and for research.

-In 1961, Burroughs Corporation released the B5000, the first two-processor computer with virtual memory.
-Other unique features were the stack architecture, descriptor-based addressing, and the lack of programming directly in assembly language.
+In 1961, Burroughs Corporation released the B5000, the first dual-processor computer with virtual memory.
+Other unique features were its stack-based architecture, handle-based addressing, and lack of programming directly in assembly language.

-The first Soviet serial semiconductor computers were Vesna and Sneg, produced from 1964 to 1972.
-The peak performance of the Sneg computer was 300,000 operations per second.
+The first Soviet serial semiconductor computers were “Spring” and “Snow”, produced from 1964 to 1972.
+The peak performance of the Snow computer was 300,000 operations per second.
 The machines were made on the basis of transistors with a clock frequency of 5 MHz.
 A total of 39 computers were produced.

-The best domestic computer of the 2nd generation is considered to be BESM-6, created in 1966.
-In the architecture of BESM-6, the principle of combining command execution was widely used for the first time (up to 14 unicast machine instructions could be at different stages of execution).
+The BESM-6, created in 1966, is considered the best domestic computer of the 2nd generation.
+In the BESM-6 architecture, the principle of combining command execution was widely used for the first time (up to 14 unicast machine commands could be at different stages of execution).
 Interruption mechanisms, memory protection and other innovative solutions made it possible to use BESM-6 in multiprogram mode and time sharing mode.
-The computer had 128 Kb of RAM on ferrite cores and external memory on magnetic drums and tape.
+The computer had 128 KB of RAM on ferrite cores and external memory on magnetic drums and tape.
 BESM-6 operated with a clock frequency of 10 MHz and a record performance for that time - about 1 million operations per second.
 A total of 355 computers were produced.

 1960s onwards: third and subsequent generations

 The rapid growth in the use of computers began with the so-called.
-"3rd generation" computers.
-This began with the invention of the integrated circuit, which was independently invented by Nobel laureate Jack Kilby and Robert Noyce.
+"3rd generation" of computers.
+This began with the invention of integrated circuits, which were independently invented by Nobel Prize winner Jack Kilby and Robert Noyce.
 This later led to the invention of the microprocessor by Tad Hoff (Intel).
-During the 1960s, there was a certain overlap between 2nd and 3rd generation technologies.
-At the end of 1975, Sperry Univac continued to manufacture 2nd generation machines such as the UNIVAC 494.
+During the 1960s, there was some overlap between 2nd and 3rd generation technologies.
+At the end of 1975, Sperry Univac continued production of 2nd generation machines such as the UNIVAC 494.

 The advent of microprocessors led to the development of microcomputers, small, inexpensive computers that could be owned by small companies or individuals.
-Microcomputers, the fourth generation of which first appeared in the 1970s, became ubiquitous in the 1980s and beyond.
+Microcomputers, members of the fourth generation, first appeared in the 1970s, became ubiquitous in the 1980s and beyond.
 Steve Wozniak, one of the founders of Apple Computer, became known as the developer of the first mass-produced home computer, and later the first personal computer.
-Computers based on microcomputer architecture, with features added from their larger counterparts, now dominate most market segments.
+Computers based on microcomputer architecture, with capabilities added from their larger cousins, now dominate most market segments.

-It is generally believed that the period from 1970 to 1990. belongs to computers fourth generation.
+It is generally believed that the period from 1970 to 1990 belongs to computers fourth generation.
 However, there is another opinion - many believe that the achievements of this period are not so great as to consider it an equal generation.
-Supporters of this point of view call this decade belonging to the "third and a half" generation of computers, and only since 1985, in their opinion, should the years of life of the fourth generation proper, which is still alive today, be counted.
+Supporters of this point of view call this decade belonging to the “third and a half” generation of computers, and only from 1985, in their opinion, should we count the years of the life of the fourth generation itself, which is still alive today.

-One way or another, it is obvious that since the mid-1970s there have been fewer and fewer fundamental innovations in computer science.
-Progress is mainly along the path of development of what has already been invented and invented - primarily by increasing the power and miniaturization of the element base and the computers themselves.
+One way or another, it is obvious that since the mid-70s there have been fewer and fewer fundamental innovations in computer science.
+Progress is proceeding mainly along the path of developing what has already been invented and invented, primarily through increasing power and miniaturization of the element base and the computers themselves.

-And, of course, the most important thing is that since the beginning of the 80s, thanks to the advent of personal computers, computer technology has become truly mass and generally accessible.
-A paradoxical situation arises: despite the fact that personal computers and minicomputers still lag behind large machines in all respects, the lion's share of the innovations of the last decade is the graphical user interface, new peripherals, global networks- owe their appearance and development to this "frivolous" technique.
+And, of course, the most important thing is that since the beginning of the 80s, thanks to the advent of personal computers, computing technology has become truly widespread and accessible to the public.
+A paradoxical situation arises: despite the fact that personal and minicomputers still lag behind large machines in all respects, the lion's share of innovations of the last decade - graphical user interfaces, new peripherals, global networks- owe their appearance and development to precisely this “frivolous” technique.
 Large computers and supercomputers, of course, are by no means extinct and continue to develop.
 But now they no longer dominate the computer arena as they once did.

-The element base of the computer - large integrated circuits (LSI).
-Machines were intended to dramatically increase labor productivity in science, production, management, healthcare, service and everyday life.
-A high degree of integration contributes to an increase in the density of the layout of electronic equipment, an increase in its reliability, which leads to an increase in the speed of the computer and a decrease in its cost.
+The elemental base of a computer is large integrated circuits (LSI).
+The machines were intended to dramatically increase labor productivity in science, production, management, healthcare, service and everyday life.
+A high degree of integration helps to increase the packaging density of electronic equipment and improve its reliability, which leads to an increase in computer performance and a reduction in its cost.
 All this has a significant impact on the logical structure (architecture) of the computer and its software.
-The connection between the structure of the machine and its software, especially the operating system (or monitor) is becoming closer - a set of programs that organize the continuous operation of the machine without human intervention.
-This generation includes the EU computers: ES-1015, -1025, -1035, -1045, -1055, -1065 (“Row 2”), -1036, -1046, -1066, SM-1420, -1600, - 1700, all personal computers (“Electronics MS 0501”, “Electronics-85”, “Iskra-226”, EC-1840, -1841, -1842, etc.), as well as other types and modifications.
-The fourth-generation computers also include the Elbrus multiprocessor computer complex.
-"Elbrus-1KB" had a speed of up to 5.5 million floating point operations per second, and the amount of RAM up to 64 MB.
-Elbrus-2 has a performance of up to 120 million operations per second, a RAM capacity of up to 144 Mb or 16 Mwords (a word of 72 bits), and a maximum throughput of I/O channels is 120 Mb/s.
+The connection between the structure of the machine and its software becomes closer, especially the operating system (or monitor) - a set of programs that organize the continuous operation of the machine without human intervention.
+This generation includes EC computers: ES-1015, -1025, -1035, -1045, -1055, -1065 (“Row 2”), -1036, -1046, -1066, SM-1420, -1600, - 1700, all personal computers (“Electronics MS 0501”, “Electronics-85”, “Iskra-226”, ES-1840, -1841, -1842, etc.), as well as other types and modifications.
+The fourth generation computer also includes the Elbrus multiprocessor computing complex.
+"Elbrus-1KB" had a speed of up to 5.5 million floating point operations per second, and a RAM capacity of up to 64 MB.
+Elbrus-2 has a performance of up to 120 million operations per second, a RAM capacity of up to 144 MB or 16 MSwords (72-bit word), and a maximum throughput of I/O channels of 120 MB/s.

 Example: IBM 370-168

-Made in 1972.
-This machine model was one of the most common.
+Manufactured in 1972.
+This car model was one of the most common.
 RAM capacity - 8.2 MB.
 Performance - 7.7 million operations per second.

-The transition to fifth-generation computers meant a transition to new architectures focused on the creation of artificial intelligence.
+The transition to fifth-generation computers implied a transition to new architectures aimed at creating artificial intelligence.

-It was believed that the architecture of fifth generation computers would contain two main blocks.
-One of them is the computer itself, in which communication with the user is carried out by a block called the "intelligent interface".
-The task of the interface is to understand the text written in natural language or speech, and to translate the condition of the task stated in this way into a working program.
+It was believed that the fifth generation computer architecture would contain two main blocks.
+One of them is the computer itself, in which communication with the user is carried out by a unit called the “intelligent interface”.
+The task of the interface is to understand text written in natural language or speech, and translate the problem statement thus stated into a working program.

-Basic requirements for computers of the 5th generation: Creation of a developed human-machine interface (recognition of speech, images); Development of logic programming to create knowledge bases and artificial intelligence systems; Creation of new technologies in the production of computer technology; Creation of new architectures of computers and computing systems.
+Basic requirements for 5th generation computers: Creation of a developed human-machine interface (speech recognition, image recognition); Development of logic programming for creating knowledge bases and artificial intelligence systems; Creation of new technologies in the production of computer equipment; Creation of new computer architectures and computing systems.

-The new technical capabilities of computer technology were supposed to expand the range of tasks to be solved and make it possible to move on to the tasks of creating artificial intelligence.
-As one of the components necessary for the creation of artificial intelligence are knowledge bases (databases) in various areas of science and technology.
-The creation and use of databases requires a high-speed computing system and a large amount of memory.
-Mainframe computers are capable of high-speed calculations, but are not suitable for high speed comparison and sorting operations of large volumes of records, usually stored on magnetic disks.
-To create programs that provide filling, updating databases and working with them, special object-oriented and logical programming languages were created that provide the greatest opportunities compared to conventional procedural languages.
-The structure of these languages requires a transition from the traditional von Neumann computer architecture to architectures that take into account the requirements of the tasks of creating artificial intelligence.
+New technical capabilities of computer technology should have expanded the range of tasks to be solved and made it possible to move on to the tasks of creating artificial intelligence.
+One of the components necessary for creating artificial intelligence is knowledge bases (databases) in various areas of science and technology.
+Creating and using databases requires high speed computing systems and a large amount of memory.
+General purpose computers are capable of performing high-speed calculations, but are not suitable for high speed operations of comparison and sorting of large volumes of records, usually stored on magnetic disks.
+To create programs that fill, update, and work with databases, special object-oriented and logical programming languages were created that provide the greatest capabilities compared to conventional procedural languages.
+The structure of these languages requires a transition from traditional von Neumann computer architecture to architectures that take into account the requirements of the tasks of creating artificial intelligence.

 Example: IBM eServer z990